-What sweet memories I have of my mother training me to peeling potatoes.
-I know training and teaching me brought her pleasure.
 Each day she would pull out the potato peeler from the kitchen drawer, and she would show me how to do it.
-My little hands soon learned how to grasp a potato in my left hand and the peeler in my right.
+My little 5 year old hands soon learned how to grasp a potato in my left hand and the peeler in my right.

-She used one of those old metal peelers that have a sharp blade that kind of wiggles over the sides of the potato as it removes the brown skin from its surface; I’d get the knuckle of my finger peeled, too, sometimes.
+We had one of those old metal peelers that have a sharp blade that kind of wiggles over the sides of the potato as it removes the brown skin from its surface; Sometimes, I’d get the knuckle of my finger peeled, too.
 You were left with a smooth, white, firm potato that you had to then cut into smaller pieces with a knife.
 Those many potatoes that were peeled and cut each day went into a pot filled with water, a dash of salt, and was brought to a boil on the stove.
 Even today, I still prefer using a knife and cutting by hand instead of using the more speedy Cuisinart processor to cut vegetables.

-Sometimes we would race to see who could peel potatoes fastest!
+Sometimes we would race each other to see who could peel potatoes fastest!
 And sometimes we would cry when the starchy water from that pot of potatoes would boil over and run down into the ring that housed the burner since we didn’t have smooth top stoves in those days.
 But mainly, we worked together, and I knew I was her main helper.
 She needed me as the oldest of four and let me know she appreciated me in many little ways.
 I saw that she was tired, but she didn’t rub it in or manipulate me with it.
 She also had my other siblings to teach—and teach, she did!
 We all learned!

-For working with the easily distracted or “less than diligent” child, Doorposts makes a “Go to the Ant” chart.
-We used this when our children were young, and it helped so much for understanding what God said about a certain behavior.
+Filled with short, momeorable bible verses, we used this when our children were young, and it helped so much for understanding what God said about a certain behavior.

 Here are some Scripture verses and a quote that will help you and your child to transform your mind during these young years of Training Up: